arikan/valtz/README.md

 - **rescue functions**: Allow the owner to rescue various token types (ERC20, ERC721, ERC1155) and native currency from the contract.

-Key features of the ValtzPool contract:
+Key features of the `ValtzPool` contract:

 - Uses OpenZeppelin's upgradeable contracts
 - Implements ERC20 functionality for receipt tokens
 - Includes a boost rate mechanism for rewards
 - Tracks validator intervals to prevent double-redemption
 - Implements role-based access control for certain functions
-- Uses attestations for validation proofs
 - Utilizes delegated authorization for redemptions

 The contract also includes various view functions for calculating rewards, checking pool status, and retrieving validator intervals.